rossta/rossta.github.com/source/blog/2020-05-17-webpacker-output-analysis-with-webpack-bundle-analyzer.html.md

 Below I'll describe the two options for using the webpack-bundle-analyzer.

-Typically, it makes most sense to analyze the output of production builds, since they will be what's delivered t the client and may contain a number of optimizations that will make the output differ significantly from the development build.
+Typically, it makes the most sense to analyze the output of production builds since they will be what's delivered t the client and may contain several optimizations that will make the output differ significantly from the development build.
 Analyzing the development build can still be useful for additional context when debugging.

 Though the instructions are tailored to a Rails project using [Webpacker](https://github.com/rails/webpacker), you could adapt them to any webpack project.

 When the analyzer is run, it will launch a local webserver; visit http://locahost:8888 to view the treemap.
-The [port is configurable](https://github.com/webpack-contrib/webpack-bundle-analyzer#options-for-plugin) and you'll need to hit Ctrl+C to stop the server.
+The [port is configurable](https://github.com/webpack-contrib/webpack-bundle-analyzer#options-for-plugin), and you'll need to hit Ctrl+C to stop the server.

 #### Option 1: Analyze JSON from command line

-The `webpack-bundle-analyzer` package ships with a command-line interface (CLI) that can ingest a webpack json stats file.
-In other words, it's a two step process in which we first generate a webpack build thats outputs build stats to a json file and then we run the `webpack-bundle-analzyer` CLI to analyze the build stats and the output bundles generated in the build:
+The `webpack-bundle-analyzer` package ships with a command-line interface (CLI) that can ingest a webpack JSON stats file.
+In other words, it's a two-step process in which we generate a webpack build that's outputs build stats to a JSON file and then run the `webpack-bundle-analyzer` CLI to analyze the build stats and the output bundles generated in the build:

 In a Rails project, we might typically first run the webpack build:
 ```sh